Traditional Striezelmarkt Christmas market with festive stalls and crowds in historic city center, Dresden, Germany

 Off-season (lower prices)

-Dresden, Germany is a Moderate destination perfect for architecture and history.
+Dresden, Germany is a destination with a temperate climate, perfect for Baroque palaces and porcelain museums.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $103/day, while mid-range trips average $238/day.
+Budget travel costs around $112/day, while mid-range trips average $259/day.
 EU citizens need only ID.

 /day